ChickenAlfredo1121/fullstack-brain-bucket/docs/README.md

 ### narrative

-In 2--4 sentences, briefly describe your GOLF infrastructure and whatyou built/deployed.
+In 2--4 sentences, briefly describe your GOLF infrastructure and what you built/deployed.
+GOLF is a development environment used to deploy a website that can be accessed locally and over the cloud.
+The goal is to be able to make changes and it be able to be seen in a number of ways.
+This includes the server itself, GitHub pages, Render, and through YAML.
+The infrastructure is based on a GCP server that uses nginx to publish the website and Render which publishes the project through the repo.

+GOLF is a....

 ### architecture